Meet Our Faculty

 In recognition of his talent, Youngjin received Best Contemporary Christian Producer at the 2014 Indie Music Channel Awards and Best CCM Producer at the 2015 Indie Music Channel Awards.

-Beyond his creative work, Youngjin is also an educator, serving as a faculty member at California Arts University (CAU) and previously as an Adjunct Assistant Professor of Music at Hope International University.
+Beyond his creative work, Youngjin is also an educator, serving as a faculty member at California Arts University and previously as an Adjunct Assistant Professor of Music at Hope International University.
 He has also taught at Bethesda University, Shepherd University, and the Presbyterian Theological Seminary in America.
 Specializing in music production, orchestration, and sound design, he is committed to mentoring the next generation of musicians.

-Chris Hyungmin Lee
+Chris H. Lee

 Jazz Piano | Film Music